Healing Through Nature Walks - Why Green Spaces Restore Your Mind

 Why Nature Walks Calm the Mind

-Stanford research found that a 90-minute nature walk reduced activity in brain regions associated with rumination - the repetitive negative thinking that fuels anxiety and depression.
+Stanford research (2015) found that a 90-minute nature walk reduced activity in brain regions associated with rumination (the subgenual prefrontal cortex).
+The same 90 minutes walked in an urban environment produced no such change.
+Simply walking in nature weakens the loop of negative thinking.

 How to Walk for Maximum Benefit